simonalis/Thesis/README.md

 <br>Byte2Vec modeling with KNN (modelKNN)
 <br>Byte2Vec modeling with ANN (modelNMSLib).
 <br>The code can be used for
-  <br>i).   creating fragment of first 512 from the files, &nbsp
+  <br>i).   creating fragment of first 512 from the files,
   <br>ii).  generating Byte2Vec models from the fragments,
  <br>iii). generating features, and
   <br>iv).  classifying an unknown fragments to its true type.